Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

             line = ""  # In case file is empty or not yet created return line

-Now we can write the body of the simulation function.
+Next let's write the body of the simulation function.
 We'll write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.